History of foreign relations of China: Republican China

 After 1916 almost all of China was in the hands of regional warlords.
 Until 1929 the Nationalist government was a small rump establishment based in Beijing, with little or no control over most of China.
 However, it did control foreign affairs, and was recognized by foreign countries.
 It received the customs revenue; the money was largely used to pay off old debts, such as the indemnities for the Boxer Rebellion.
 It managed to negotiate an increase in the customs revenue, and represented China in international affairs such as the Paris peace conference.
 It tried with limited success to renegotiate the unequal treaties.
 Britain and the other powers continued to control Shanghai and the other port cities until the late 1920s.

 In 1931, Japan seized control of Manchuria over the objections of the League of Nations.
 Japan quit the League, which was unable to respond.
 The most active Chinese diplomat was Wellington Koo.

 In 1938, Chiang Kai-Shek's Ministry of Foreign Affairs published a "Map of National Shame" which listed Mongolia, parts of Siberia, and Indochina as "lost territories."

+By 1943, The ROC government participated in the Moscow Conference, the Dumbarton Oaks Conference, and the United Nations Conference on International Organization and was a charter member of the United Nations after participating in the alliance that won World War II.